Bicycling

 • Electric bikes and scooters must follow bicycle rules, but cannot exceed certain speed limits (15 mph for scooters, 20 mph for bikes).

-• Electric bikes and scooters are not allowed on streets with a posted speed limit greater than 35 mph.
+• Electric bikes and scooters are not allowed on streets with a posted speed limit of 35 mph or higher.

 Trail Etiquette:

-If you use any bike or scooter, be courteous to others on the trail:
+When using a bike or scooter, please be courteous to others on the trail:

 • Pass on the left, leaving plenty of space between yourself and others.